robmoffat/k9/docs/sprints/plan.md

 - After we’ve done this, Visualisation is pretty much unrecognisable from it’s original form, but we need for the tests to still pass.

 *This would seriously break my existing GUI.
 How to solve this problem?
 I really don't want to refactor the GUI at this point.
 Nore do I want to waste time on converting the XML back to the old format.
 So, at this point, we would be really screwed.*

+### Project CSS/JS/SVG Icon/Font Repository

+- We need an entity in the system to hold details about registered CSS stylesheets.
+We will use the public URLs of these in the XML, but the actual values will be cached in the DB to speed things up.
+- Should be an option to say “don’t update” or “update every…”, and the cache, when returning, will check and behave accordingly.
+- So, handle this caching.
+- We need an "Entity" element in the database, which we'll also use later for indexing the XML.

+### Visualisation Engine refactoring

+- some new entities:  rendered data entity.  diagram xml entity.   (should we have a single entity for hashed content?
+Might be a good idea)
+- currently, this is groovy code.
+Refactor so this is a first-class Java, Spring service.
+- Use REST, use the user token to validate requests.
+- If we’ve been refactoring carefully, this should also still work.
+- Write some tests for this.
+- Store results in the content table.
+- hard-code the stylesheets for now.

 ### Layout